Magellan Strategies

-Magellan Data and Mapping Strategies, now called Magellan Strategies, is a public opinion research firm based in Broomfield, Colorado.
+Magellan Strategies, formerly known as Magellan Data and Mapping Strategies, is a public opinion research firm based in Broomfield, Colorado.
 The company was founded in November 2006.
 Their primary clients include government organizations, school districts, special districts (fire, recreation, library, metro, etc.), and public policy organizations.
 Their primary survey research projects include resident and community surveys, voter opinion ballot measure surveys, and public policy surveys.

 Magellan Strategies is an associate member of the Colorado Association of School Boards, Colorado Association of School Executives, Colorado Rural Schools Alliance, and the Colorado School Finance Project.
 It is also a member of the International City/County Management Association, the Colorado City & County Management Association, Colorado Counties, Inc., and the Special District Association of Colorado.

 The company formerly worked for Republican candidates and conservative organizations.

 Survey weighting methodology

 Magellan Strategies utilizes a national database of registered voters and MMS text survey invitations to engage respondents.
 In addition, they use vote history to determine their survey demographics goals, including gender, age group, party registration, and race.
 This methodology has proven to be very effective in accurately forecasting support and opposition levels in ballot measure elections.